dcblack/sc-platform/README.md

 Optional:

 1. Add fancy report handler with XML option and expectations for error injection
-1. Implement one module as RTL and provide an example adaptor
+2. Implement one module as RTL and provide an example adaptor
-1. Consider refactor `Cpu_module` to use PIMPL and separate API and tests.
+3. Consider refactor `Cpu_module` to use PIMPL and separate API and tests.
-1. Consider refactor `Memory_module` to use PIMPL
+4. Consider refactor `Memory_module` to use PIMPL
-1. Add a shell interface and a scripting language for use in a CPU thread.
+5. Add a shell interface and a scripting language for use in a CPU thread.
 LUA, Python or TCL.
-1. Add a `Mailbox_module` (2 FIFO\'s)
+6. Add a `Mailbox_module` (2 FIFO\'s)
-1. Add a `Stack_module` (LIFO).
+7. Add a `Stack_module` (LIFO).
+8. Add a `SystemManager_module` to manage clocks/power/resets

 # <a name="CRules"></a>Rules, Conventions, and Guidelines